athanasis/hello-world/README.md

-# MTT (Minimum Time Travel) simulations in WebGIS
+# MTT (Minimum Time Travel) simulations in Web-GIS

-One Paragraph of project description goes here
+Follow the instructions below to install and run fire behaviour simulations based on the MTT algorithm through a Web-GIS application.

 ## Getting Started